Newcastle University Boat Club: Training facilities

 The club trains on the River Tyne from a purpose-built boathouse on the south bank of the river in the village of Newburn, five miles upriver from the centre of Newcastle upon Tyne.
 Built in the 1950s, the boathouse is home to the clubs boats, private single sculls and coaching launches; was redeveloped with work finished in 2011.
 Rowers have access to 35 km of tidal water, extending from the picturesque parkland around Wylam, through the former industrial heartland of the city to Tynemouth.
 Whilst most training places place along the Wylam, Newburn and Blaydon stretches of river, extended paddles offers crews the opportunity to row under the famous Tyne Bridge on Newcastle's quayside.

 Land training takes place at two sites within the city itself.
 The club uses the University Sports centre in Newcastle and Sports ground at Longbenton, with Concept2 rowing ergometers, RowPerfect and Concept2 Dyno machines and a fully stocked free weights suite.
-The club also has use of the University's main sports centre, with access to further rowing machines, weights facilities, fitness suite and sports halls for circuit training.
-Through the University's performance sports programme, elite rowers get access to free physiotherapy, sports massage, nutritional expertise and strength and conditioning coaching.
+The club also has use of the university's main sports centre, with access to further rowing machines, weights facilities, fitness suite and sports halls for circuit training.
+Through the university's performance sports programme, elite rowers get access to free physiotherapy, sports massage, nutritional expertise and strength and conditioning coaching.

 Boathouse refurbishment

 The club's current boathouse was built in 1953, and by 2009 was in a poor state of repair.
 Additionally, the growth of the club since 2005 meant that storage space was at a premium and expansion of existing boat racking was essential.
-In late-2009 the decision was taken by the University to commit £500,000 to a complete refurbishment of the building.
+In late-2009 the decision was taken by the university to commit £500,000 to a complete refurbishment of the building.
 When completed, the new facility will have brand new changing/showering facilities, warm-up/stretching area, kitchen and video analysis/meeting room.
 The existing boat storage area will be refitted with new sliding racks and a dedicated maintenance bay will be created.
 An additional boat shed has been constructed next to the current building, and it was completed in 2011.

 Staff

 Italian coach, Angelo Savarino was appointed Head Coach of the club in 2005.
-Since then he has overseen a remarkable transformation of the club, with highlights including winning the Prince Albert Challenge Cup at Henley Royal Regatta in 2008, 2013 and 2017 and placing 7th at the Head of the River Race.
+Since then he has overseen a remarkable transformation of the club, with highlights including winning the Prince Albert Challenge Cup at Henley Royal Regatta in 2008, 2013 and 2017 and placing seventh at the Head of the River Race.
 The club has been a consistently strong performer at the British University and Colleges Sport Regatta, placing second overall in 2012.

-The club employs assistant coaches Alex Leigh, who coaches the Women's team and Ciro Prisco who coaches the Men's Squad.
+The club also employs women's head coach Alex Leigh, and assistant men's coach Julian Egan-Shuttler.

 The club also relies on a strong network of experienced volunteer coaches.